-Records related to the processes outlined in this code will be maintained indefinitely by Student Development.
+Records related to the processes outlined in this code will be maintained indefinitely by Student Accountability and Conflict Transformation.
 These records are considered part of a student’s education record as defined by the Family Educational Rights and Privacy Act (FERPA) and may be released in certain circumstances as allowed by that law.
-The University will comply with requests for release of these records in accordance with FERPA when a current or former student seeks admission to another institution of higher education for a period of seven years following a student's last date of attendance for most cases and indefinitely in cases involving suspension or expulsion.
+The University will comply with requests for release of these records in accordance with FERPA when a current or former student seeks admission to another institution of higher education for seven years following a student's last date of attendance for most cases and indefinitely in cases involving suspension or expulsion.
 Records may also be released with permission from the student.

-For typical records requests, this will include answering standard questions such as whether a student has been found responsible for violating University policy or whether a student is eligible for re-enrollment.
-When release of a student’s conduct history is necessary, the release will include the following information for each incident where the student was found responsible for a policy violation:
+Typical records requests will include answering standard questions such as whether a student has been found responsible for violating University policy or is eligible for re-enrollment.
+When release of a student’s disciplinary history is necessary, the release will include the following information for each incident where the student was found responsible for a policy violation:

 - Date of incident